seanmcgowanx/577f49/README.md

 - **Node-based UI**: Display nodes and edges based on data fetched from the `action-blueprint-graph-get` API.
 - **Form Prefill**: View and edit prefill mappings for form fields, where values from one form can populate fields in downstream forms.
 - **Data Sources**:
-  - Form fields from directly and transitively dependent forms (Form B, Form A).
+  - Form fields from directly and transitively dependent forms.
-  - Global data (Action Properties and Client Organization Properties).
+  - Global data .

 ## Installation